Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 Duration: 3

 ### Overview:
-Within this step, we will cover another Privacy Policy framework provided by Snowflake Horizon this time diving into [Projection Policies](https://docs.snowflake.com/en/user-guide/projection-policies) which in short will prevent queries from using a SELECT statement to project values from a column.
+Within this step, we will cover another Privacy Policy framework provided by Snowflake Horizon, this time diving into [Projection Policies](https://docs.snowflake.com/en/user-guide/projection-policies) which in short will prevent queries from using a SELECT statement to project values from a column.

 ### Step 1 - Creating a Conditional Projection Policy